 Here are the fleet specifications from the inflight magazine.

 I boarded with my carry on and backpack through the door at the back of the plane.
 The exit row is all the way at the front just behind the cockpit and forward cargo hold.
 When I reached the seat I found my carry on was a tad too big for the overhead bin.
 I brought it all the way to the back again to leave with a baggage handler who stowed it in the aft cargo hold.
 No problem

 My seat was 1A, an exit-row, bulkhead seat.
 This seat has great pitch because no one is sitting in front.

 Unless it is a full flight, Bangkok Airways and many other airlines in Asia often leave exit row seats unassigned until check in.
 The seats are free, and usually, as in this case, I’m the only one sitting in the row.
 That’s another thing I love about this airline.

 Takeoff was at 09:56.

 Bangkok Airways has great flight attendants.
 Chalk that up as the third thing I love about Bangkok Airways.
-They serve meals on full A320 flights that are in the air for only an hour.
+They serve meals on full A320 flights that are in the air for less than an hour.
 On this flight they began the meal service 14 minutes after takeoff.
 Usually meals are hot.
 This mid-morning flight had sandwiches.